Indiana State Police: Vehicles

-The Indiana State Police Fleet vehicle has been since 2011 the Dodge Charger Police Model.
-The rear wheel drive V8 Hemi Powered car was one of the last of its kind in 2011 after Ford discontinued the Crown Victoria.
-A total of 374 Horsepower assist ISP Troopers in tracking down violators and responding to emergency calls.
+After the discontinuation of the Ford Crown Victoria following the 2011 model year, the State Police transitioned to primarily using Dodge Chargers with the 8-cylinder engines.
+Some personnel were still issued larger vehicles such as the Dodge RAM 1500 or Chevrolet Tahoe for personnel working in areas such as Commercial Vehicle Enforcement or Criminal Investigations, who as a result of the nature of their duties, needed heavier duty vehicles with the storage space.
+Following the decision for the Dodge Charger to become an all-electric vehicle starting in the 2024 model year, the State Police again began to transition its vehicle of choice, and began issuing out the Dodge Durango as its primary patrol vehicle for personnel in patrol, and continued to use the 8-cylinder engine as it is the engine best suited for their performance needs on the interstate highways throughout the state.

-For specialty units unable to utilize a Charger, the department has a mix of Chevy Tahoe PPVs and Dodge Ram 1500s.
-While the Tahoes were purchased largely pre 2014, there are several still in use by K9s and Commercial Vehicle Enforcement.
-The current specialty vehicle being purchased is the Dodge Ram which can be outfitted differently based on what the individual need is.
-The ISP employs fully marked, semi-marked and unmarked vehicles in their fleet.
+As of June, the 2024 Dodge Durangos have been placed on hold amidst widespread mechanical issues affecting approximately 20% of the 500 vehicles purchased.

 Indiana State Police districts

 Fallen officers

-In the history of the Indiana State Police, 45 troopers and three civilian employees have died in the line of duty.
+In the history of the Indiana State Police, 46 troopers and three civilian employees have died in the line of duty.
 The agency honors its personnel who have given the ultimate sacrifice at its own memorial consisting of an eternal flame and three granite tablets inscribed with their names at a site located on the east side of Indianapolis just off of Post Road at Interstate 70.
 Their troopers are also honored on the Indiana Law Enforcement and Fire Fighters Memorial located at Bicentennial Plaza and Senate Avenue in Indianapolis, which was dedicated in 2001 to the memory of the state's fallen public safety officers, as well as in Washington at the National Law Enforcement Officers Memorial, which honors the nation's law enforcement officers who have died in the line of duty and was dedicated in 1991.